nuxeo/doc.nuxeo.com-content/src/userdoc/web-ui/organizing-content/document-types-in-web-ui.md

 **Ordered Folders**

 {{! multiexcerpt name='ordered-folders'}}
 In an ordered folder, documents are manually sorted.
 So, the order in which documents are listed in the folder doesn't depend on one of its properties (version, author, etc); you decide where it should be displayed in the list.
 When a document is created, it is added at the end of the list.
-It is not possible to sort documents automatically by clicking on the columns titles in an ordered folder.

-An ordered folder has the same presentation as a regular folder, but it has some additional buttons below the content table:
+An ordered folder has the same presentation as a regular folder, but it has some additional buttons that you can access when the items are selected:

 - Move up
 - Move down